Skip to main content

 It’s important to get the structure and content of your application exactly right.
 A well-crafted and relevant application is tailored to the position and the company.

-Unlike the CV, the application allows you to bring your story to life.
+Unlike the CV, the cover letter allows you to bring your story to life.
 Concentrate on the present as you describe the key points you want to highlight for your potential employer.
-Your application should supplement your CV by offering further insights, telling stories and expressing your contributions to your future workplace.
+Your cover letter should supplement your CV by offering further insights, telling stories and expressing your contributions to your future workplace.

-It’s a common misconception that the application is a summary of the CV.
+It’s a common misconception that the cover letter is a summary of the CV.

 Avoid traditional openings such as "I hereby apply for the position of... " or "I read the job advertisement with great interest."
 Instead, get straight to the point and talk about your motivation for applying to this particular job and what you are passionate about.